PhoenixAceVFX/ALP-Flashcord/README.md

 # Custom Flashcord Beta Fork
 You can load this fork with the following css
+> Loading via QuickCSS is recommended
+> Replugged is recommended even if other clients work
 > All FlashCord SID addons work perfect on this as I maintain compatability

 ```css